chrismaree/meterblock/README.md

 national grid level, but can also be extended to the legal and regulatory factors and their broader economic impacts.

+A link to the final implemenation report can be found [here](https://github.com/SoIidarity/meterblock/blob/master/Documents/Final%20Report.pdf)

 ## meterblock's Full technology stack can be seen below.

 <p align="center">